Furry Vengeance: Box office

 The film debuted at #5 at the box office, with an estimated $6.5 million during its opening weekend; although Summit distribution president Richie Fay reported a positive audience response, he also stated the opening weekend was below their expectations.
 The film went down to sixth place in the next weekend, where its gross amount was 40% less than the opening.
 At the end of its run, it came up with $32 million worldwide.
 Domestically grossing $17,630,465, it was the ninth-biggest 2,000-plus-theater box office bomb of 2010.

 However, it has earned at least $3 million with DVD sales, debuting at number four on Home Media Magazine's rental chart.
 The film was released in the United Kingdom on May 7, 2010, and opened on #2, behind Iron Man 2.

 Accolades

-Furry Vengeance garnered a Worst Picture nomination from the Houston Film Critics Society, losing to Jonah Hex.
-Shields and Jeong were also shortlisted for worst actor nominations (Worst Actress and Worst Supporting Actor, respectively) from the Golden Raspberry Awards.
+At the Houston Film Critics Society Awards 2010, Furry Vengeance received a nomination for Worst Picture.